Rangisal/Pewlett-Hackard-Analysis/README.md

 ## Summary
 - According to the above analysis it shows that total of 72458 people are most likely  to retire in next 5-10 years.
 The company has to have a proper hiring plan in place and should allocate the enough funds for the process.
+Almost 70% of that will be senior engineers and senior staff.
+The proper pans should take place to hire more people in engineering division.
+The participating for university / college intership programs must.

   ![image](https://user-images.githubusercontent.com/93173498/146664342-bae41ddc-489f-4dc0-8717-258893d5766f.png)